Chubby Cattle BBQ

 Described by the chain as the first “3.0” evolution of the Chubby Cattle concept, the Diamond Jamboree location replaces the Japanese-American fusion restaurant Tokyo Table with a more playfully decorated, video game-inspired space: Arcade games, posters, and marquees feature Space Invaders, Super Mario, and Pokemon alongside manga-styled comic imagery.
 Rather than downgrading the menu to attract new visitors, Chubby went in the opposite direction.
 In addition to $3 price hikes for the silver ($58/person), gold ($78), and diamond ($88) AYCE tiers, a new $98 platinum tier introduces “stone axe full blood wagyu” tongue as a two-per-person “special meat” and offers unlimited access to multiple dry-aged beef cuts and A5-grade wagyus.
 Servers go out of their way to explain that this is the first Chubby with dry-aged meats, hoping that will entice guests to spend $20 to $40 over the basic silver tier without dry-aged, A5, or full blood wagyu options.

-We’d characterize the food at Chubby Cattle as good rather than great for the price.
+We’d characterize the food at Chubby Cattle as good rather than great for the prices.
 Silver tier guests have plenty of wagyu and non-wagyu BBQ options to choose from, here including six wagyu cuts (ribeye, two cuts of short rib, top blade, chuck eye, brisket, and finger rib), Spanish ibérico pork, A3 cubes, and beef tongue.
 Additional non-BBQ wagyu dishes include multiple carpaccio-style sashimi and sushi options, cooked wagyu nigiri, steamed dumplings, and fried items including tempura, tofu, takoyaki, karaage, and calamari.

-Gold guests add single-plate access to one of seven items ranging from dry-aged wagyu chuck eye to six highly marbled fat A5 wagyu meat cuts (short rib, top blade, short rib, skirt steak, flank steak, and ribeye) – limited to six orders per person – plus one of four special dishes (scallop sashimi with uni, wagyu foie gras sushi, wagyu uni caviar nigiri, or a theatrically tableside-torched, mentaiko-topped uni ball), unlimited A4 meats and fatty Margra lamb, plus seafood items including red Argentina shrimp, scallops on the shell, and squid.
+Gold guests add single-plate access to one of six items ranging from dry-aged wagyu chuck eye to five highly marbled fat A5 wagyu meat cuts (short rib, top blade, skirt steak, flank steak, and ribeye) – limited to one order per person – plus four new seafood items: scallops, Argentina shrimp, tuna nigiri, and tuna handrolls.
+They also get to choose one of four special dishes (a handroll with wagyu, otoro tuna, uni, and caviar; a bowl of A5 wagyu tartare with potato chips and Asian pear matchsticks; two pieces of otoro tuna sushi; or a somewhat sloppy-looking wagyu uni caviar nigiri), unlimited A4 meats and fatty Margra lamb, plus seafood items including red Argentina shrimp, scallops on the shell, and squid.
 Appetizers include fairly plain lobster dumplings, doughy pan-fried scallion gyoza, and rice-filled steamed wagyu shumai.
-Diamond adds dry-aged Australian meats to the unlimited menu, and platinum the aforementioned wagyu tongue special and unlimited A5 meats.

 Some of these items give away the fact that Chubby Cattle is not actually a Japanese brand.
 Though Chubby Group operates multiple Japanese-style restaurants ranging from BBQ and shabu chains to curry, yakiniku, sushi, and rice bowl shops, it’s actually a U.S.-based company with Chinese owners.
 Even so, the difference between Chubby’s flavors and Westminster’s Shinobu Japanese BBQ isn’t as profound as one would expect, though Shinobu’s lower prices would give most people 15 to 30 reasons to drive to Westminster instead.